JenniferPylko/openlore/stories/orions-sight.md

 ---

 The ride was uneventful.
 I had packed everything Hanami asked me to, and we set forth with a horse and cart the town of Belvedere had so generously let us borrow.
 I'm pretty sure Hanami coerced them somehow, perhaps guilting them into it after taking care of a few monsters, but when I asked her about it she only told me that being an Orion was a good job, and nothing else.

+Seeing Sevath again was strange.
+It had been a good 3 years since I last trod this ground.
+Many things had changed.
+Many hadn't.
+We inquired with the watch about the attacks, but they had no additional information.
+They could, however, show us to the morgue.

+I suppose seeing a mangled corpse would be much more distressing with unimpaired eyesight, but I always found the idea more distressing than the image.
+Dr. Haefril had enlisted the help of a mage to instantly cool the bodies down to just above freezing, preventing decay.
+This was quite a benefit as far as analysis.

+Teriac hadn't been exaggerating about the strength of the attackers.
+Ligaments were torn through and bones were broken.
+Right away I could see a slight glow of magic on the body, but it was a hue I couldn't quite recognize.
+Similar to a transformation, but not quite.

+"What *is* that?"
+I asked.

+"Transformation aftershock."
+Hanami answered.
+"When a transformation ends and a creature returns to its original form, it leaves bits of aftershock."

+"The attacker was in its original form during the attack?"

+"Perhaps.
+Could be residual.
+Sometimes a feeder kills its victim, transforms back, then consumes its meal.
+These bodies don't look exsanguinated, or eaten, so I think that's unlikely.
+It may be that some inconspicuous animal, a rat, for example, was transformed to make the attack, but the transformation wasn't long-lasting."

+"Well if that's the case, our course of action should be silver blades, right?"

+"Silver blades will kill a transformed animal, but what about the mage that transformed them?"

+"Silver blades work on people too."

+Hanami chuckled.
+"That they do.
+We'll still take a walk around the town, see about anyone else got magic sticking to them."

+---

+We encountered Teriac again as we were exiting the morgue.
+I explained what we knew so far as Hanami rolled her eyes.
+She had no objections, however, when Teriac asked to accompany us, justifying her request with the point that the townsfolk would be more likely to open their doors for a local.
+So, the 3 of us went door to door just to see if we could spot any magic.